-This dish comes together fairly quickly, in about 30 minutes or less.
+This Tuscan Pasta with Kale comes together fairly quickly, in about 30 minutes or less.
 Start by making the Vegan Italian Sausage Crumbles.
 Once those are in the skillet you can prep the veggies and get your water boiling.

 After the sausage crumbles are cooked, remove them from the skillet and give it a quick wipe down.
 Then you can start to saute the veggies.
 Around this time your water is also probably boiling, so go ahead and drop the pasta.
 Be sure to set a timer according to the package directions.
 No one likes overcooked pasta!

 To Saute the Veggies: Add the onions to the skillet, season them with a touch of salt and pepper, and cook until they start to turn translucent.
 Then add the bell peppers, season, and saute for about 3 minutes, just until they start to soften up.

 Finally, use a Microplane or garlic press to grate the garlic.
 Add to the skillet and stir a few times.
 Garlic cooks quickly, so be careful it doesn't burn.
 It will cook in about 1 minute.